benmarwick/Hernandez-Fernandez-bioclimatic-models/README.md

 </table>

-Let’s try it again without any pre-processing of the data, still our coefficients are not similar to those published by Hernández Fernández (2003)
+Let’s try it again without any pre-processing of the data, still our coefficients are not similar to those published by Hernández Fernández & Peláez-Campomanes
+(2003)

 ``` r